Chengqunniu/T2A2/README.md

 ### Relationship (customer - order)

   Customer model has one-to-many relationship with order model.
 One order belongs or placed by only one customer.
 A customer might have zero or many orders.
 I have created a foreign key (customer_id) to link these two models.
 With the relationship() method, I named it as customer in the order model(many-side) and orders in the customer model(one-side).
-I will only return the id, phone number and address of the customer in the order model.
-These fields are related to the order.
+I will display the id, phone number and address of the customer in the order model, which are related to the order.

 ### Relationship (shippingmethod - order)